Skip to main content

 Layer 1: ECDSA Digital Signatures

-Every model update is signed with the client’s private key using ECDSA on the secp256k1 curve.
+Every model update is signed with the client’s private key using ECDSA on the secp256r1 (NIST P-256) curve.
 The server verifies each signature before processing, which:

 • Prevents impersonation: A client can’t submit updates pretending to be another